symeon158/-Sales-Forecasting-with-Prophet-and-Streamlit/README.md

 # Automated Sales Forecasting for Supply Chain Management with FBProphet, Python, and Streamlit

-🚀 New Project Alert: Automated Sales Forecasting with FBProphet & Streamlit!

 Over the past weeks, I've been diving deep into the intriguing realm of time-series forecasting.
 By combining the robustness of FBProphet and the interactivity of Streamlit, I've developed a dashboard that: